 Submit Your Letters of Recommendation

 Our department requires three letters of recommendation.
 Recommenders will be notified by email with instructions on how to upload their letters once you have submitted and paid for your application.
 We prefer letters from professors who are familiar with your academic performance, but we will accept letters from supervisors or colleagues who can attest to your ability to succeed in a graduate program.

 Prepare a Statement of Purpose

 This essay describes your interests and commitment to the goals and curriculum of the program area they are applying to.
 It is recommended that you address not only your personal and academic background but also your academic and professional goals.
-You also can address a specific area of research interest or a member of faculty you wish to work with.
+You also can address a specific area of research interest or a member of the faculty with whom you wish to work.

 Your statement should be no longer than 3 pages double-spaced.
 It should be submitted online as a part of the Application Form.